 Spring Break Dehydration in Arizona: Why It Hits Harder

-You planned this Arizona trip for weeks.
-Spring training tickets, hiking plans, pool days, maybe a night or two out in Scottsdale.
-Then you woke up on day two feeling like you got hit by a truck.
-Your head is pounding, your mouth is dry, and you're more exhausted than you were before vacation started.
+Spring break dehydration catches visitors off guard every year.
+You planned this Arizona trip for weeks -- spring training tickets, hiking plans, pool days, maybe a night or two out in Scottsdale -- then day two hit and you woke up feeling like garbage.
+Head pounding, mouth dry, more exhausted than before vacation started.

-If you came from somewhere with actual humidity, like Chicago, Seattle, or anywhere on the East Coast, you're probably wondering why you feel so much worse here.
-The answer is simpler than you think, and it starts before your plane even landed.
+If you came from somewhere with actual humidity -- Chicago, Seattle, anywhere on the East Coast -- you're wondering why you feel so much worse here.
+The answer is simpler than you'd think, and it started before your plane landed.

 Why Arizona dehydrates spring break visitors faster than anywhere else

 Spring break dehydration in Arizona is a compound problem.
-It's not one thing working against you.
-It's five or six things stacking on top of each other, and most visitors don't realize it until they're already in rough shape.
+Not one thing working against you -- five or six things stacking up.
+Most visitors don't realize it until they're already in rough shape.

 It starts on the plane.
-Airplane cabins maintain humidity levels between 10 and 20 percent, similar to the Sahara Desert.
-A three-to-four hour flight from the Midwest can cost your body a full liter of water before you even touch down in Phoenix.
-According to the Aerospace Medical Association, passengers lose approximately 1.5 liters of water during a typical cross-country flight through breathing and skin evaporation alone.
+Airplane cabins run humidity levels between 10 and 20 percent, roughly the Sahara Desert.
+A three-to-four hour flight from the Midwest can cost your body a full liter of water before you touch down in Phoenix.
+The Aerospace Medical Association estimates passengers lose about 1.5 liters during a typical cross-country flight through breathing and skin evaporation alone.

 Then you step into the desert.
 Arizona's March humidity sits between 10 and 20 percent.
-Daytime temperatures in the East Valley regularly reach the mid-80s.
-That bone-dry air pulls moisture from your skin and lungs at a rate your body isn't used to.
-You won't feel yourself sweating because it evaporates instantly, which makes it easy to underestimate how much fluid you're losing.
+Daytime East Valley temperatures regularly reach the mid-80s.
+That bone-dry air pulls moisture from your skin and lungs at a rate your body is not used to.
+You won't feel yourself sweating because it evaporates instantly, which makes it easy to underestimate fluid loss.

 Add outdoor activities.
 Spring training games at Sloan Park, hiking San Tan Mountain Regional Park, afternoons by the pool.
-Hours of direct sun exposure drain your electrolytes, including sodium, potassium, and magnesium, that your body needs to absorb and retain water.
+Hours of direct sun drain electrolytes -- sodium, potassium, magnesium -- that your body needs to absorb and retain water.

 Now add alcohol.
 Beer at the ballpark, cocktails at dinner, a night out.
 Alcohol suppresses vasopressin, the hormone that tells your kidneys to hold onto water.
-You urinate more frequently while simultaneously losing fluid through Arizona's dry air.
-These two effects compound each other in ways that simply don't happen in humid climates.
+You urinate more often while losing fluid through dry air at the same time.
+Those two effects compound in ways that don't happen in humid climates.

-The multi-day factor is the real problem.
+The multi-day factor is the real killer.
 Most spring break visitors aren't here for one day.
-You're doing three, four, maybe five days of activities and late nights.
+You're doing three, four, five days of activities and late nights.
 Each morning your body starts more depleted than the day before.
-By day three, even a couple of drinks can leave you feeling wrecked because you never fully rehydrated between activities.
+By day three, a couple of drinks can wreck you because you never fully rehydrated between activities.

-This is the Arizona dehydration stack: flight dehydration, dry desert air, sun exposure, alcohol, and insufficient recovery between days.
-It's the reason spring break in Arizona hits harder than the same trip to Florida or the Gulf Coast.
+That's the Arizona dehydration stack: flight dehydration, dry desert air, sun exposure, alcohol, and insufficient recovery between days.
+It's why spring break in Arizona hits harder than the same trip to Florida or the Gulf Coast.

 Signs you're more than just tired

-Spring break dehydration sneaks up on you, especially in a dry climate where you don't see or feel yourself sweating.
-Here are the warning signs to watch for:
+Spring break dehydration sneaks up on you, especially in a dry climate where you can't see or feel yourself sweating.
+Warning signs:

 - Headache that won't go away, even with ibuprofen